lambdanew/nu/README.md

 In the MOO world, the object is defined by example.
 You create an object instance in the system and then dynamically add verbs and properties to make your "prototype".
 Then you can create a new object that is a "decendant" from the original object.
 The new object in turn can be dynamically modified with more verbs and properties, and then you can create more objects that descend from the second object.

-NU follows MOO's approach to OO.
+NU implements MOO's approach to OO.

 ### Objects, Verbs and Properties